The Best Train between Nabadwip and Kolkata is the 'Malda Intercity Express'

 This train goes from Howrah (Kolkata's main station) to Malda, and the other way, daily except Sundays.
-It has recently been running on bank holidays.
+It runs on bank holidays.

 and: